Happy Land fire: Arsonist

-Legal
+Landlords and other parties

+The Bronx District Attorney said that the building's owner, Alex DiLorenzo III, and leaseholders Weiss and Morris Jaffe, were not responsible criminally, since they had tried to close the club and evict the tenant.
+Weiss was at the time the husband of actress Kathleen Turner.
+The New Yorker quoted Turner saying that "the fire was unfortunate but could have happened at a McDonald's".

-Although the Bronx District Attorney said they were not criminally responsible, the New York City Corporation Counsel filed misdemeanor charges in February 1991 against DiLorenzo, the building owner, and Weiss, the landlord.
+Although the Bronx District Attorney said they were not criminally responsible, the New York City Corporation Counsel filed misdemeanor charges in February 1991 against Alex DiLorenzo III, the building owner, and Jay Weiss, the primary leaseholder.
 These charges claimed that the owner and landlord were responsible for the building code violations caused by their tenant.
-They both pleaded guilty in May of 1992, agreeing to perform community service and paying $150,000 towards a community center for Hondurans in the Bronx.
+They both pleaded guilty in May 1992, agreeing to perform community service and paying $150,000 towards a community center for Hondurans in the Bronx.

 A $5 billion lawsuit was also filed by the victims and their families against the owner, landlord, city, and some building material manufacturers.
 That suit was settled in July 1995 for $15.8 million or $163,000 per victim.
 The lesser amount was due mostly to unrelated financial difficulties of the landlord.

-Aftermath

-The building that housed Happy Land club was managed partly by Jay Weiss, at the time the husband of actress Kathleen Turner.
-The New Yorker quoted Turner saying that "the fire was unfortunate but could have happened at a McDonald's".
-The Bronx District Attorney said that the building's owner, Alex DiLorenzo III, and leaseholders Weiss and Morris Jaffe, were not responsible criminally, since they had tried to close the club and evict the tenant.
-In 1987, Weiss and Jaffe's company, Little Peach Realty Inc., had leased the building space for seven years to the club owner, Elias Colon, who died in the fire.
-An eviction trial against Colon had been scheduled to start on March 28.
-Even if Colon had survived the fire, the eviction trial would have been moot, as the building that housed the Happy Land Social Club was condemned and demolished within 24 hours of the fire.